 In 1894, Lesna won Bordeaux-Paris, the most important classic race of the time, on a Peugeot bike.
 Created in 1891, the event was raced that year on a course of 591 kilometers.
 First, he was distanced by the British cyclist Charles Lucas.
 But he managed to catch him before Blois and then attacked.
 He crossed the finish line alone at the Trotting Club in Levallois, after 25 hours 11 min 7 seconds of racing.
 In the same year, he won Paris-Saint-Malo, on a course of nearly 400 kilometers, as well as Paris-Bar-le-Duc, a race of 250 kilometers.

 In the following years, Lesna devoted himself mainly to track events.
-In 1895, he won the French national championship in middle distance.
-In 1896, he became the European champion of the discipline in Berlin, covering 100 kilometers in 2 hours and 21 minute.
-In 1898, he won a second European middle distance championship title in Mainz, Germany.
+In 1895, he won the French national championship in the middle-distance.
+In 1896, he became the European champion of the discipline in Berlin, covering 100 kilometers in 2 hours and 21 minutes.
+In 1898, he won a second European middle-distance championship title in Mainz, Germany.
 From 1898 to 1900, Lucien Lesna competed in many track events in Germany with great success.
 For example, he was 3rd in the Grand Prix of Hamburg in 1899.
 In these years, he also raced in Australia and in the United States.

 In the Paris-Madrid auto race of 1903, which he participated as a motorcyclist on a Peugeot, he suffered an accident and broke his knee and was forced to stop cycling.